- BYLAWS OF THE VIRGINIA CONSERVATION ASSOCIATION

 other related expenses.
 Honoraria may be paid to guest speakers subject to decision by the

 Section C. Auditing Finances

-2. The Treasurer will present the Financial Statement for the fiscal year at an annual meeting in May of the V.C.A.
+2. The Treasurer will present the Financial Statement for the fiscal year to membership in

 Section D. Annual Dues (See also Article III – Membership)

-1. The annual membership dues shall be proposed by the B.D. and ratified by a majority vote of the membership.
+1. The annual membership dues shall be proposed by the BD and ratified by a majority vote

 Section A. Meetings and Notification

-1. The meetings will take place bi-monthly in September, November, January, March and May unless postponement is required.
+1. As possible, membership meetings will take place bi-monthly in September, November,

-3. Special meetings or symposia or seminars may also be held at less frequent intervals.
+2. Special meetings, symposia, or seminars may also be held at less frequent intervals.

-5. A portion of each regular meeting will be devoted to V.C.A. business matters, if needed.
+4. A portion of each regular meeting will be devoted to VCA business matters, if needed.